-• Is created by filing its Articles of Incorporation with the Arkansas Secretary of State.
+- Are created by filing Articles of Incorporation with the Arkansas Secretary of State. - May be formed for profit or for nonprofit purposes.

-- May be formed for profit or for nonprofit purposes. - Is unaffected in its duration by death or transfer of shares by any of the owners. - Requires more extensive record keeping. - Pays taxes on its profits; profits are distributed to its owners via dividends and are taxable by state and federal taxing authorities.

-• Must file an annual franchise tax report with the Arkansas Secretary of State.
+- Are unaffected in their duration by death or transfer of shares by any of the owners. - Require more extensive record keeping. - For-profit corporations pay taxes on their profits; profits are distributed to the owners via dividends and are taxable by state and federal taxing authorities. - For-profit corporations must file annual franchise tax reports with, and pay franchise taxes to, the Arkansas Secretary of State. - For-profit corporations file returns with the Internal Revenue Service and Arkansas Income Tax Division.